cilium/design-cfps/cilium/CFP-22215-mutual-auth-for-service-mesh.md

 #### Structures
 - Policy Entry - 1 bit: "Authentication Required"
 - Drop events - 1 codepoint - "Authentication Required"
-- Auth table - a BPF table needs to be added that records, at least:
+- Auth table - a BPF table has been added that records:
   * Local Identity
   * Remote Identity
   * Remote Node ID
   * Authentication Type
   * Authentication expiry time

-Further details of this table will be worked out as part of the implementation.

 #### Logic
 When performing policy lookup, check 'authentication required'.
-If this bit is set and there is no corresponding entry in the BPF auth table, drop the traffic and emit an 'authentication required' event to the local control plane.
+If this bit is set and there is no corresponding entry in the BPF auth table, drop the traffic and emit an 'authentication required' event to the local control plane via the Signal map.
 Ensure both egress and ingress implement this logic.

 #### Proxy